KhartesViewer/khartes/README.md

 will also make it less likely that you stray onto the wrong sheet of the scroll in difficult areas.

-Remember that khartes does not have auto-save; use Ctrl-S on a regular basis to save your latest work.
+Again, remember that khartes does not have auto-save; use Ctrl-S on a regular basis to save your latest work.

 ## Control Area: Fragments